rubygems/bundler/README.markdown

 Bundler solves this problem by evaluating all dependencies at once, so it can detect that all gems *together* require activesupport "2.3.4".

+## Upgrading from Bundler 0.8 to 0.9 and above

+Bundler 0.9 changes a number of APIs in the Gemfile.

+### Gemfile Removals

+The following Bundler 0.8 APIs are no longer supported:

+1. `disable_system_gems`: This is now the default (and only) option for bundler.
+Bundler uses the system gems you have specified in the Gemfile, and only the system gems you have specified (and their dependencies)
+2. `disable_rubygems`: This is no longer supported.
+We are looking into ways to get the fastest performance out of each supported scenario, and we will make speed the default where possible.
+3. `clear_sources`: Bundler now defaults to an empty source list.
+If you want to include Rubygems, you can add the source via source "http://gemcutter.org".
+If you use bundle init, this source will be automatically added for you in the generated Gemfile
+4. `bundle_path`: You can specify this setting when installing via `bundle install /path/to/bundle`.
+Bundler will remember where you installed the dependencies to on a particular machine for future installs, loads, setups, etc.
+5. `bin_path`: Bundler no longer generates binaries in the root of your app.
+You should use `bundle exec` to execute binaries in the current context.

+### Gemfile Changes

+1. Bundler 0.8 supported :only and :except as APIs for describing groups of gems.
+Bundler 0.9 supports a single `group` method, which you can use to group gems together.
+See the above "Group" section for more information.

+   This means that `gem "foo", :only => :production` becomes `gem "foo", :group => :production`, and
+   `only :production { gem "foo" }` becomes
+   `group :production { gem "foo" }`

+   The short version is: group your gems together logically, and use the available commands to make use of the groups you've created.

+2. `:require_as` becomes `:require`

+3. `:vendored_at` is fully removed; you should use `:path`

+### API Changes

+1. `Bundler.require_env(:environment)` becomes
+   `Bundler.require(:multiple, :groups)`.
+You must now specify the default group (the default group is the group made up of the gems not assigned to any group) explicitly.
+So `Bundler.require_env(:test)` becomes `Bundler.require(:default, :test)`

+2. `require 'vendor/gems/environment.rb`: In unlocked
+   mode, where using system gems, this becomes `Bundler.setup(:multiple, groups)`.
+If you don't specify any groups, this puts all groups on the load path.
+In locked, mode, it becomes `require .bundle/environment`

 ## Reporting bugs